-- Open Infrarenal, Juxtarenal, and Suprarenal AAA repair. - Also, an Open AAA that was performed for the Indication of Penetrating Ulcer without the presence of an aneurysm. - Open Infrarenal, Juxtarenal, and Suprarenal AAA for repair of a Ruptured AAA.
-Even if the patient expires after the primary incision was made. - An EVAR converted to an OAAA during the same OR time. - Enter both EVAR and OAAA procedures. - Patch angioplasty, open endarterectomy, open thromboembolectomy, or pseudoaneurysm repair as a concomitant procedure to an open AAA. - Enter these concurrent procedures under the Locations section of the website.
+- Open Infrarenal, Juxtarenal, and Suprarenal AAA repair. - Open AAA that was performed for the Indication of Penetrating Ulcer without the presence of an aneurysm. - Open Infrarenal, Juxtarenal, and Suprarenal AAA for repair of a Ruptured AAA.
+Even if the patient expires after the primary incision was made. - An EVAR converted to an OAAA during the same OR time. - Enter both EVAR and OAAA procedures.